 Make sure you head up onto the roof at night to sit back and watch the stars.Daniel Smith

-As the hotel doesn't have electric lights, it looks spectacular after sunset when lit up by candles.Clare Monro
+As the hotel doesn't have electric lights, it looks spectacular after sunset when lit up by candles.Scott Dunn team

-This is ideal for hikers as there are loads of itineraries you can do with local guides.Clare Monro
+This is ideal for hikers as there are loads of itineraries you can do with local guides.Scott Dunn team

-Although the majority of the hotel has no electricity, there are lights in all of the bathrooms and hot showers, which are welcome added comforts!Lucy Black
+Although the majority of the hotel has no electricity, there are lights in all of the bathrooms and hot showers, which are welcome added comforts!Lucy Bailey

 Another positive aspect to the lodge's conservation ethos is the benefits it brings to the surrounding community.
 All of the staff are from local families and the gifts available in the lodge's shop and the candles used each evening are hand-made by local women.
 In fact, over fifty per cent of the revenue from the lodge stays within the local community and the drivers that take guests to and from the nearby village keep one hundred per cent of the revenue from the transfers.

-The location is ideal for walks into the surrounding area, be it the scenery, wildlife or archaeology.
+The location is ideal for walks into the surrounding area, with number of trails of varying difficulty available.
 Hike over unspoiled terrain, visit local Bedouin encampments, canyon through the magnificent Wadi Ghwayr, mountain bike past ancient ruins, and descend into 4,000 year old copper mines.
 The food is exclusively vegetarian and locally produced using fresh produce with a range of options.
 There is a small cafe serving freshly grilled sandwiches, salad, juices, hot drinks and desserts throughout the day.

 The lodge has a dining room where guests take meals at the same time, serving only vegetarian food.
-It also has a cozy sitting room which is ideal for reading a book.
-There is a gift shop, rooftop terrace with telescope, inner courtyard and numerous outdoor seating areas in addition of a meeting room for special events.
+It also has a cosy sitting room which is ideal for reading a book.
+There is a gift shop, rooftop terrace with telescope, inner courtyard and numerous outdoor seating areas.

 Feynan Ecolodge lies in the Dana Biosphere Reserve, which covers 300km of land, making it the largest reserve in Jordan.
 Dana is an area of tremendous variety in terms of wildlife, geology and landscape.
 Dana Biosphere Reserve hosts a wide array of flora and fauna.
 Over 800 plant species thrive within the reserve, three of which are unique to Dana.
 449 different animals have been recorded, including threatened species such as the sand cat, Syrian wolf, lesser kestrel and spiny-tailed lizard.